Beauty and Design Matter to Your Happiness

 “If one room can alter how we feel, if our happiness can hang on the colour of the walls or the shape of a door, what will happen to us in most of the places we are forced to look at and inhabit?
 What will we experience in a house with prison-like windows, stained carpet tiles, and plastic curtains?”
 1

 De Botton’s question stands at the intersection of science and philosophy.
-What will we experience in a room that’s dark compared to one that’s bright?
+What will we experience in a dim room versus a bright one?
 Or one that’s dirty versus one that’s clean?
+One with saturated colors and one with earthen colors, and so on.

 Up to a point, the answer is straightforward.
 Scientists have done experiments to reveal how things like dirt, overly bright lighting, loud noises, and clutter make us anxious and distracted.
 None of this is too surprising.

 But what about the curves and angles of our furniture?
-What about the color of our walls or the things we choose to hang on those walls?
+What about the color of our walls or the things we hang on them?
+More than any other place, our homes affect us because of the time we spend there, to the point that they form us.
+Our homes reveal who we are.

 “Our sensitivity to our surroundings may be traced back to a troubling feature of human psychology: to the way we harbour within us many different selves, not all of which feel equally like ‘us’, so much so that in certain moods, we can complain of having come adrift from what we judge to be our true selves.”

 Think of your “self” who loves reading, and how walking into a den filled with leather-bound books reignites that part of you.
-Or your “self” who loves cooking and sees a Uba Tuba kitchen island countertop with the same promise as a blank canvas.
+Or your “self” who loves cooking and sees a bare granite kitchen island with the same promise as a blank canvas.

-Your home is an important part of you, and for that reason, your home should be beautiful – especially if you want to be happier day in and out.
-But what defines “beauty” is something only you can answer.
+Your home is an important part of you, and for that reason, your home should be beautiful, especially if you want a greater daily sense of well-being.

-The neurobiologist Semir Zeki is so interested in the notion of beauty and well-being that he helped coined a new term: neuroaesthetics.
+The neurobiologist Semir Zeki is so interested in the notion of beauty and well-being that he helped coin a new term: neuroaesthetics.

 But while Zeki was able to better discover how we process and interpret things that are beautiful (or ugly), his study wasn’t able to define beauty in “neural terms.”
 In other words, we can observe the effects of beauty, but we can’t explain what beauty is.